pw4rn3r/ECE382/notes/L10/index.md

     - It encodes each character in a single byte
 - Functionality
     - Required: byte length key
-    - B: word length key
-    - A: arbitrary length key
+    - B: arbitrary length key
-    - Bonus: crack message without knowledge of key
+    - A: crack message without knowledge of key
 - Restrictions on program
     - decrypt_message routine is pass-by-reference
     - decrypt_character routine is pass-by-value